SC30GSWNBA/Aerofit_Exploratory_Data_Analysis/README.md

 The KP481 is for mid-level runners that sell for $1,750.

 The KP781 treadmill is having advanced features that sell for $2,500.

-**Problem Statement:** Your job as a Data-Scientist is to perform statistic analysis on dataset and suggest recommendation based on results for Aerofit